-While most supporters don't condone killing people, they saw him as an outlaw hero who raged against powerful forces of authority.
-They even questioned whether he really died in an inferno in a mountain cabin in a resort town east of Los Angeles on Tuesday.
+While most supporters don’t condone killing people, many saw him as an outlaw hero who raged against powerful forces.
+They even questioned whether he really died Tuesday.

 (Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)